-- Ascertain that the standard employment application for the type of position has been completed in full. - Obtain from the individual a consent to background investigation and release as determined by the District. - Make certain that the individual has identified at least two (2) persons from each past employer who can verify basic job information and discuss the individual's work performance and reason for leaving. - Examine the application for a complete work history, accounting for any gaps in employment.
+- Ascertain that the standard employment application for the type of position has been completed in full. - Obtain from the individual a consent to background investigation and release as determined by the District. - Make certain that the individual has identified at least two (2) persons from two (2) separate past employers who can verify basic job information and discuss the individual's work performance and reason for leaving. - Examine the application for a complete work history, accounting for any gaps in employment.